Toasty360/AnimeStreamer/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Download

+Get app from here <a href="https://github.com/18BQ1A05G8/AnimeStreamer/releases/"> releases page</a>.
+If you want to try new features, use your <a href="https://rapidapi.com/">own Api</a> for getting anime details.

 ## Licence